Playing the Short Game (Part 12): What NOT to do when submitting fiction

 The next post in my series at Amazing Stories on marketing and selling short fiction is now up (well, actually, it's been up for a while, but I've been travelling).
 This week's entry deals with submission fear and knowing when it's time to stop rewriting, editing, and tweaking that story, and to send it out into the world.
 Check out this week's post here.
 I'll be skipping a post this week, but hope to have part 7 up next week and be back on a regular weekly posting schedule.

 The next post in my series at Amazing Stories on marketing and selling short fiction is now up.
-This week's entry is the first of a 2-week discussion on why you never "sell" a short story.
-These two posts contain information on how licensing of fiction rights work, information that is critical for every short story writer to understand.
+This week's entry is the second of a 2-week discussion on why you never "sell" a short story.
 Check out this week's post here.

 Pages